 Smokybrown cockroaches are also large.
 Adults reach 11⁄4 to 11⁄2 inches long.
 They are dark brown to black and their wings extend beyond the abdomen in both sexes (Fig. 3a).
-Their antennae are as long as or longer than their bodies.
+Their antennae are as long as than their bodies or longer.
 Younger nymphs are black with two white bands on the body and white-tipped antennae (Fig. 4); older nymphs are uniformly reddish brown (Fig. 3b).
-The smokybrown cockroach is common outdoors, especially in the more humid areas of Texas and other southern states.
-They prefer living in protected, moist, warm sites, away from moving air.
+The smokybrown outdoors, especially in the more humid areas of Texas and other southern states.
+They prefer protected, moist, warm sites, away from moving air.
 Common habitats are ground cover, mulch, palm fronds, soffits, eaves of attics, and tree holes.
 Smokybrown cockroaches reach maturity in an average of 600 days, and adults typically live 3 to 9 months.